AlliAyobami/ToDoList/README.md

 In line with the Task: Build a RESTful API for a To-Do List Application. \*_INSTALLATION_

 1. Kindly clone this repo
-2. You can use this in XAMMP, WAMP or DOCKER. (recommend Xammp)
+2. You can use this in XAMMP, WAMP or DOCKER. (recommend Xammp), requires php 8.2, mysql
 3. Run php artisan migrate
 4. You can follow the spec below or make use of http://127.0.0.1:8000/docs